Exzeshiaaa/English-Blog/README.md

 A lightweight and customizable template for blogs and portfolio websites, built with SvelteKit.

-# Demo site

-You can see the template live [on the demo site](https://sveltekit-static-blog-template.vercel.app/).
-Additionally, you can check all components in isolation [on Histoire](https://histoire-sveltekit-static-blog-template.vercel.app/).

 # Building & Running Locally

 To run it locally, you simply have to run: